Dwriftking/RF_Meter_Hacker.lua/README.md

-this is used for smart mete
+this is used for smart meter app for flipper zero